What you leave behind is not what is engraved in stone monuments but what is woven into the lives of others.Pericles

 I don’t know what my father hoped his legacy would be, but I know it probably wasn’t the one he actually left.

 A fractured family would not have been his goal.
 He would have wanted his children to continue on together, a solid unit standing strong against the uncertainties of life.
 But he possessed neither the skills nor the confidence to build the foundations for such a unit.
 Instead, he allowed his insecurities to rule his actions and the result was a family divided.

 He was the fourth of eight children born to first-generation Canadians.
 Both sets of his grandparents had immigrated from the Austro-Hungarian Empire and settled in Manitoba where there was a large community of Ukrainians.
 Finances were tight and my grandfather struggled, first moving his family to British Columbia then back to Manitoba in search of stability.

 With three back-to-back pregnancies, my grandmother’s resources were also stretched and dad, as the forth one, suffered.
-A lack of proper food stunted his growth and bowed his legs, the results of what his doctor would later attributed to a case of childhood Rickets.
+A lack of proper food stunted his growth and bowed his legs, the results of what his doctor would later attribute to a case of childhood Rickets.

 My grandfather handled the stress of providing for his growing family by striking out with whatever was at hand, bruising bodies and spirits.
 Dad left as soon as he could.
 At 14, he became a farm labourer on neighbouring farms, then rode the rails to Alberta.
 It was there, on a ranch outside of Calgary, that he found a stable family life and a mentor worthy of the name.

 Like so many men who served in World War II, my father came back haunted by the experience.
-The emotional impact of the devastation of war and survivor guilt combined with memories of his abusive childhood to create a ghost that walked beside him for the rest of his life.
+The emotional impact of the devastation of war and survivor guilt combined with memories of his abusive childhood to create a ghost that shadowed him for the rest of his life.

 That ghost made it difficult for him to be what he wanted to be – unafraid.